-Starting a Jazz Programme
+Starting a Jazz Program

 From 2015-17, I established a full jazz big band as part of a jazz rejuvenation at Homerton College (read about Year 1 here).
 As the Director of the Homerton Jazz Orchestra (HoJO), I set the following goals: